 Although motorcycles allow you to experience more freedom on the road, this openness leaves operators and riders exposed and vulnerable to many dangerous hazards.

 Those who were injured or lost a loved one in a motorcycle accident caused by another’s negligence may have legal options available.

-At Greg Coleman Law, we are committed to helping victims of negligence fight for the compensation and justice they deserve.
+At Greg Coleman Law, our Knoxville injury attorneys are committed to helping victims of negligence fight for the compensation and justice they deserve.

 We always provide potential clients with a free consultation to review the terms of their claim and determine if damages can be sought against the at-fault party.